-Not all behaviour that is hurtful or upsetting, even when it is intentional, will be considered an intentional infliction of emotional harm.
+Not all behaviour that is hurtful or upsetting, even when it is intentional, will be considered an intentional infliction of emotional harm under the law.
 When it does reach this level, a victim may be awarded damages as compensation for their distress.

 Unlike claims of negligence, the wrongdoer must intend to cause the harm or know that it is likely to occur as a result of their actions.

-Ms. Boucher again complained about her supervisor's behaviour and continued to report ongoing incidents.
+The plaintiff again complained about her supervisor's behaviour and continued to report ongoing incidents.
 She was informed that the matter had been investigated and that her complaints were unsubstantiated.
-Her supervisor was never disciplined and continued his harassing treatment, vowing not to stop until Ms. Boucher resigned.
+Her supervisor was never disciplined.
+He continued harassing her, vowing not to stop until she resigned.

-After one particularly humiliating incident, Ms. Boucher again complained to management, indicating she would not be returning to work until her complaints were addressed.
-The complaints were never dealt with and Ms. Boucher never returned to work.
+After one particularly humiliating incident, the plaintiff again complained to management.
+She indicated that she would not be returning to work until her complaints were addressed.
+The complaints were never dealt with and the plaintiff never returned to work.

 The defendants appealed both their liability for intentional infliction of mental suffering and the aggravated and punitive damages awarded.
 They did not appeal the damages awarded for constructive dismissal.

-While the Court of Appeal greatly reduced the punitive damages against both Wal-Mart and the supervisor, it upheld the damages in the amount of $100,000 against the supervisor for intentional infliction of mental suffering, as well as the aggravated damages of $200,000 against Wal-Mart.
-In so doing, the Court noted that the awards against both the supervisor and Wal-Mart were "significant" compensation and all that was required to punish both the supervisor and the corporation, and to denounce and deter their conduct.
+While the Court of Appeal greatly reduced the punitive damages against both the employer and supervisor, it upheld the damages in the amount of $100,000 against the supervisor for intentional infliction of mental suffering.
+It also upheld the aggravated damages of $200,000 against the employer.
+In so doing, the court noted that the awards against were "significant" compensation and all that was required to punish both the supervisor and the employer, and to denounce and deter their conduct.

 In this case, the actions of both defendants... demonstrated a culture of indifference to workplace policies.
 Employers should not only have policies dealing with violence, harassment, and other forms of mistreatment in the workplace, but should actively enforce such policies.
 Employers should not threaten to impose, or impose, discipline if and when workplace complaints turn out to be unfounded, as this will discourage employees from bringing forth good faith concerns.
 Discipline should only occur if, after a fair investigation, it is determined that an employee filed a meritless complaint for improper, vexatious, and/or bad faith purposes.